 Programming can’t be generalized to just one term, it is a vast topic with so many variables.
 Are you developing an interface, games, learning basic coding and so much more?

-To scale tasks, data handling is a high-end job with a need for a very fast processor, sometimes even a good GPU.
+If your answer is yes, you need a guide on how to write an Agile user story using a template.
+And to scale tasks, data handling is a high-end job with a need for a very fast processor, sometimes even a good GPU.
 While, a web dev task is very basic and can be done with a generic laptop itself.
 Similarly, UI/UX development also doesn’t need extra processing power because they’re not tasks which render an output.

 Tasks requiring a fast GPU would be video rendering and game development.
 A full-time game developer would be better off with a custom-built desktop workstation.